microsoft/qsharp/katas/content/superposition/even_sup_two_qubits_complex_phases/solution.md

 $$Z\frac{1}{\sqrt2} \big(|0\rangle + |1\rangle\big) = \frac{1}{\sqrt2} \big(|0\rangle - |1\rangle\big)$$

-So the Z gate is the answers to the question of how to do the conversion 5.3.
+So the $Z$ gate is the answer to the question of how to do the first transformation.

-Looking for another gate to address the conversion 5.4, we find the S gate:
+Looking for another gate to address the second transformation, we find the $S$ gate:

 $$S = \begin{bmatrix} 1 & 0 \\ 0 & i \end{bmatrix}$$